How long does a fractured humerus take to heal? And what is the recovery time for a humerus fracture?

 Fast forward a few hours and I was home again with a temporary cast on, instructions that I’d need surgery (more on this later) and a now very painful arm.
 With the dawning realisation that life was about to get pretty challenging, I took to the internet – seeking answers to my growing list of questions.

 How long does it take to heal a broken humerus?
 How can you speed up healing a fractured bone?
 What supplements should I take to help fix a bone fracture?
 Could I shower with a broken humerus?
+How to sleep with a broken arm?

 While I found a lot of information on a broken humerus, most of it seemed to deal with proximal fractures – those close to the shoulder.
 My midshaft humerus fracture, it seemed, was a little more niche – an injury saved for women of a certain age, or for those playing violent, close contact sports.